-Office: DM 302
+Office: DM 359A (department staff available in DM 302)

 Office Hours: by appointment via Zoom or phone

 Course Description and Purpose

 Why should we care about religion?
 Why do bad things happen to good people?
 Is religion irrelevant in our fast-paced technological world?
 Does the sacred look the same across traditions?
 How can the study of religion help us understand current events?
 Is religion a creative or destructive force?
 How does the study of religion relate to your major?
 These are just some of the questions that we will explore throughout the semester.